FredrikRofors/Microsoft.Edge.Mobile.IndexedDB.bug/README.md

 After selecting a file, the file is stored in IndexedDB (PhotoApp -> OfflineFiles) using "native" or plain vanilla JavaScript (no 3rd party libraries) and the <a href="https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API" target="_blank">IndexedDB browser API</a>.

 You can <a href="https://fry-edge-mobile-indexeddb-bug.s3.eu-west-1.amazonaws.com/index.html" target="_blank">try out the demo app here</a>
-or setup it up on your local machine follow these steps:
+or setup it up on your local machine following these steps:
 <ol>
     <li>Clone this repo.</li>
     <li>Run 'npm install' to install <a href="https://www.npmjs.com/package/http-server" target="_blank">http-server</a>, a simple Node based static HTTP server. </li>